All Products

 The size of the test files.

-fio ends the test only after the specified size of the files is read or written, unless limited by specific factors, such as runtime.
-If this parameter is not specified, fio uses the size of all given files or devices.
-The valid values can also be a percent that ranges from 1% to 100%.
-For example, if the size parameter is set to 20%, fio uses 20% of the size of all given files or devices.
+The fio tool ends the test only after the specified size of the files is read or written, unless limited by specific factors such as runtime.
+If you do not specify this parameter, the fio tool uses the size of all given files or devices.
+The valid values can also be a percentage that ranges from 1 to 100.
+For example, if the size parameter is set to 20%, the fio tool uses 20% of the size of all given files or devices.

 numjobs